zhanglab/psamm/docs/file_format.rst

     # CO2 exchange with production limit of 50 and default uptake limit
     co2     e       -       50

+Multiple medium files can be included from the main ``model.yaml`` file, and these will be combined to form the final medium used for the simulations.

 Reaction flux limits
 --------------------